tylermcnamara/CSC305-App/CONDUCT.md

 ## Meeting Times and Locations/Mediums
 We will meet every Monday, Tuesday, and Thursday during class time.
 In addtion to this we will also be meeting every Fridays virtually over Discord at 3:30 PM.

+## Agenda and Minutes/Notes

-In terms of notes from the meeting, we will make sure to inform the group member who is absent from the meeting of anything they need to do.
+In terms of notes from the meeting, we will share a collective responsibility to inform the group member who is absent from the meeting of anything they need to do, with each member taking notes and providing them to the absent member.

-## Cell Phone Usage
+## Promptness

+We will require promptness and participation from every meeting, with a five minute grace period to allow for late attendees without prior notice.
+We expect all team members to let the team know in advance if they expect to be late.

+## Conversational Courtesies

 As stated by Dr. Fay-Wolfe, there will be no phones out during project meetings.
+We will allow each team member to speak in turn with equal value and encourage students to let others conclude their points without interruption.

 ## Enforcement

-An instance of abusive, harassing, or otherwise unacceptable behavior may be reported to the SCRUM master: tyler_mcnamara@uri.edu
+An instance of abusive, harassing, or otherwise unacceptable behavior may be reported to the SCRUM master: tyler_mcnamara@uri.edu.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.